sstadt/jekyll-portfolio/_portfolio/forge-ui.markdown

  - Vue.js
  - Karma/Jasmine

 Forge UI is one of my ongoing pet projects.
 I've learned a lot from using frameworks like Foundation and Bootstrap, and there's a special place in my heart for them.
 Nowadays, though, I typically only need a set of basic functionality to be repeated.
-Most application components tend to be custom, and I've increasingly grown to shy away from a full front end framework when I really only want a grid system and some basic modals, alerts, and form validation.
+Most application components tend to be custom, and I've increasingly grown to shy away from a full front end framework that can bloat asset files with unused components and utility classes.

-Currently, Forge UI integrates with Foundation 6 for much of it's base styling, but moving forward this requirement will be phased out in favor of a slimmer set of CSS components built for flexbox and the incoming CSS grid that I'm developed while building the [Star Wars Game Table](/portfolio/game-table).
+To solve this problem, ForgeUI integrates a simplistic set of components meant to solve all the typical UI components that get built out in most projects with a basic set of CSS components to solve common methods of structuring markup.
+Components are easily customizable through template injection and a comprehensive quite of SCSS variables.
+Everything a growing web application needs.